naev/naev/docs/manual/sec/univ-systems.md

 Asteroid data files are found in `/asteroids/types/`.
 These files are in .XML format and contain the following fields:
 * `<scanned>`: Text string shown to the player upon entering range of their asteroid scanner outfit.
 * `<gfx>`: Possible graphics for this asteroid.
 Multiple graphics can be referenced, one per `<gfx>` tag, to increase the variety of visuals.
-* `<armor_min>` and `<armor_max>`: Defines a range of armor values for asteroids to spawn with.
+* `<armor_min>` and `<armor_max>`: Defines a range of armour values for asteroids to spawn with.
 Higher values mean more damage must be dealt to destroy an asteroid.
-* `<absorb>`: Defines the asteroid's damage reduction before applying weapons' armor penetration stats.
+* `<absorb>`: Defines the asteroid's damage reduction before applying weapons' armour penetration stats.
 * `<commodity>`: Lists which commodity pickups and quantities thereof can spawn upon destruction of the asteroid.
    * `<name>`: Name of commodity.
    * `<quantity>`: Maximum quantity of commodity pickups